 (a) You must not:

-(i) remove any proprietary notices from any Services, data or information, or from the CDMS Software or any copy thereof; (ii) cause, permit or authorize the modification, creation of derivative works, translation, copying of the CDMS Software or the Services; (iii) sell, sub-licence, assign, rent, lease, act as a service bureau, or grant rights in the CDMS Software or Services, to any other entity without our prior written consent; (iv) use the CDMS Software or the Services for any internal purposes for the benefit of any third party or charge any person for the use of the CDMS Software; (v) use the CDMS Software or the Services to, or in any way that would violate any applicable law, regulation or ordinance; (vi) collect any information or communication about the Services or users of the CDMS Software or Services by monitoring, interdicting or intercepting any process of the CDMS Software or the Services; (vii) use any type of bot, spider virus, clock, timer, counter, worm, software lock, drop dead device, packet-sniffer, Trojan-horse routing, trap door, time bomb or any other codes or instructions that are designed to be used to provide a means of surreptitious or unauthorized access or that are designed to distort, delete, damage or disassemble the CDMS Software or the Services; (viii) attempt to decompile, reverse engineer or hack the CDMS Software or to violate or attempt to overcome any encryption and/or other technical protection or security methods implemented by us with respect to the CDMS Software and/or data transmitted, processed or stored by us or other users of the CDMS Software; (ix) use any automatic or manual device or process to interfere or attempt to interfere with the proper working of the CDMS Software or Services.
-We reserve the right to investigate occurrences which may involve such violations, and may involve, and cooperate with, law enforcement authorities in prosecuting users who have participated in such violations; and (x) use the CDMS Software or the Services in breach of any law.
+(i) remove any proprietary notices from any Services, data or information, or from the CAS Software or any copy thereof; (ii) cause, permit or authorize the modification, creation of derivative works, translation, copying of the CAS Software or the Services; (iii) sell, sub-licence, assign, rent, lease, act as a service bureau, or grant rights in the CAS Software or Services, to any other entity without our prior written consent; (iv) use the CAS Software or the Services for any internal purposes for the benefit of any third party or charge any person for the use of the CAS Software; (v) use the CAS Software or the Services to, or in any way that would violate any applicable law, regulation or ordinance; (vi) collect any information or communication about the Services or users of the CAS Software or Services by monitoring, interdicting or intercepting any process of the CAS Software or the Services; (vii) use any type of bot, spider virus, clock, timer, counter, worm, software lock, drop dead device, packet-sniffer, Trojan-horse routing, trap door, time bomb or any other codes or instructions that are designed to be used to provide a means of surreptitious or unauthorized access or that are designed to distort, delete, damage or disassemble the CAS Software or the Services; (viii) attempt to decompile, reverse engineer or hack the CAS Software or to violate or attempt to overcome any encryption and/or other technical protection or security methods implemented by us with respect to the CAS Software and/or data transmitted, processed or stored by us or other users of the CAS Software; (ix) use any automatic or manual device or process to interfere or attempt to interfere with the proper working of the CAS Software or Services.
+We reserve the right to investigate occurrences which may involve such violations, and may involve, and cooperate with, law enforcement authorities in prosecuting users who have participated in such violations; and (x) use the CAS Software or the Services in breach of any law.

-(b) When installed on your personal computer or PDA, the CDMS Software periodically communicates with our servers.
+(b) When installed on your personal computer or PDA, the CAS Software periodically communicates with our servers.
 Without notification to you, you acknowledge and consent to this periodic communication.

 6. Proprietary Rights in the Software and the Services